IloveNYY/gatech-ece4180-family-feud/README.md

 | P9 | RXI |

 * Pushbutton and LED Wiring:
+   * Pushbuttons have internal pull-up resistors.
+   * The LEDs have external pull-up resistors of 100Ω.

 | Component | mbed |
 | --------- | ---- |